Couch Co-op games on PC

 Guacamelee certainly borrows elements from a host of legendary source material, but thanks to its own charming art style, a host of memorable characters, and great big wads of endearing silliness, it does more than enough to forge its own legacy.
 Part metroidvania 2D exploration game, and part action-platformer, Guacamelee is a joy to control.
 There are health upgrades and new attacks to seek out, but this isn’t an especially deep or demanding game, which works in its favor as a drop-in, drop-out co-op experience.

 Avalanche Studios is best known for their work on the popular Just Cause games, a series in which chaotic action is at the forefront of the equation.
-Renegade Ops is essentially a top down version of that same design ethos, and though it might not quite match the Just Cause series in scale, it’s no less entertaining to play.
+Renegade Ops is essentially a top-down version of that same design ethos, and though it might not quite match the Just Cause series in scale, it’s no less entertaining to play.
 The fast-paced vehicular combat is best enjoyed with a controller as a twin stick shooter.
-Mowing down enemies with an arsenal of weaponry and ploughing through the game’s destructible environments often feels like a scene from a Michael Bay movie.
+Mowing down enemies with an arsenal of weaponry and plowing through the game’s destructible environments often feels like a scene from a Michael Bay movie.
 And playing in co-op split screen mode doubles the madness.

 Developer Housemarque’s latest masterpiece is a culmination of twenty years of working on arcade shoot em ups, and it’s their finest work to date.
 Nex Machina has players battling an army of droids, saving a few innocent human civilians along the way.
-The frantic action and jaw dropping visuals are vintage Housemarque.
+The frantic action and jaw-dropping visuals are vintage Housemarque.
 There are only five stages in the entire game, but given that it’s a score-based game, and mostly because it’s just so damn fun to play, Nex Machina offers plenty of replayability.
 You can team up with another pal and play the whole campaign cooperatively.

 How To Survive